Montimage/acas/README.md

 ### Installing

 In order to install and run the service, the following steps need to be followed:
 1. Cloning the project
+2. git submodule update --init --recursive
-2. Installing third-party programs (MMT-Probe, MMT-SDK, MMT-) by using the script in the project ./server/install-dependencies.sh
+3. Installing third-party programs (MMT-Probe, MMT-SDK, MMT-) by using the script in the project ./server/install-dependencies.sh
-3. Running the Python server server.py:
+4. Running the Python server server.py:
 ```
 python3 server/server.py
 ```